flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - We need to use the 5 why technique - we need to ask why a lot
     - Not everyone wants to use notes for creation, some are just collectors.
 - Chris
-    - Some people have collect a lot
+    - Some people have collect a lot of stuff as the only goal and then the assumption is that magic happens, but that isn't really the case.